karnikram/2026/_posts/2026-04-27-mlip-practical.md

 Even though it can be the faster option in terms of MD throughput on the CPU, porting a model requires a lot of work from experts in both C++ and the respective MLIP framework; a process which is not always possible, not guaranteed to offer the best performance and rarely graphics processing unit (GPU) compatible out-of-the-box.
-%All-in-all, this option seems highly unrealistic as we already have a very close alternative: the `ML-IAP` package.
 All-in-all, this option didn't seem general, realistic or time-efficient enough for our purposes.

 #### Option 2: The ML-IAP package